benywon/ReCO/README.md

 joblib
 apex(for mixed-precision training)
 ## Train and Test
-For BiDAF and other types of model, you can refers to our [ai-challenger](https://github.com/AIChallenger/AI_Challenger_2018/tree/master/Baselines/opinion_questions_machine_reading_comprehension2018_baseline) public code for more details.
+For BiDAF and other types of model, you can go to the `BiDAF` folder and run.
+But the result is somewhat low ~_~

-This code only contains the training script for Bert.
-### Train
+### Pre-training methods finetuning:
 For single node training:
 `python3 train.py --model_type=bert-base-chinese`
 for multiple nodes distributed training: